BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 In most AI applications, only some NLP processing steps are relevant.
 When dealing with written texts, then phonetic and phonological analysis are not necessary.
 Also, semantic and pragmatic analysis may be simple or even irrelevant, depending on the application use case.

 In this chapter, I focus on lexical, syntactic and semantic analysis which is used in most NLP applications.
-I first explain a simple approach, namely the bag-of-words- model.
+I first explain a simple approach, namely the bag-of-words model.
 I then explain individual processing steps for lexical and syntactic analysis (from letters to sentences) that may lead to a deeper semantic analysis.

 ## Simple Approach: Bag-of-words Model

 The *bag-of-words (BoW) model*  is a simple NLP approach which delivers surprisingly good results in certain application scenarios like text classification and sentiment analysis.
-In the bag-of-words model, a text is represented as the *bag (multiset)* of its words, disregarding grammar and even word order but only keeping the multiplicity of the words.
+In the BoW, a text is represented as the *bag (multiset)* of its words, disregarding grammar and even word order but only keeping the multiplicity of the words.

 Consider the following example text.

-	"John likes to watch movies.
-Mary likes movies too."
+	John likes to watch movies.
+Mary likes movies too.

 The bag of words, represented in JSON, is: